Lojban: As a potential machine interlingua

 There have been proposals to use Lojban as an intermediate language in interlingual machine translation and knowledge representation.

 As a programming language

 Constructs in programming languages have been shown to be translated to Lojban.

-Like with some programming languages Lojban grammar can be parsed using parsing expression grammars.
+As with some programming languages, Lojban grammar can be parsed using parsing expression grammars.

 As a speakable logic

 Lojban has been shown to be translated in some of its parts into predicate logic.
 There are also analogies between Lojban and combinatory logic.